 When OSRS was released, I was ecstatic.
-Runescape was always a game I came back to because it was one my laptop (at the time) could actually run.
+Runescape was always a game I returned to because my laptop (at the time) could run it.
 I’d end up creating a Zerker (with a Mythical Cape [ds2], Fire Cape, Fighter Torso, Barrows Gloves, Defender, Fury, BGS, Rings, 200m, etc) and a 40 HP 1 DEF pure (38 CB with Desert Treasure).

 The first thing that surprised me was how bots in Runescape actually work.
-In 2019, most undetectable bots were reflection based (as opposed to using color or injection).
-This allowed bot clients to retrieve the runtime values from memory addresses needed to create scripts: For more information, read Using Java Reflection.
+In 2019, most undetectable bots were based on reflection(as opposed to using color or injection).
+This method involves a bot client, which runs bot scripts on a reflection of the game state by copying the application from memory.
+For more information, read Using Java Reflection.
 As I was still a programatuer, this task would have been an enormous undertaking.